Huxpro/huxpro.github.io/README.md

 layout:     keynote
 iframe:     "http://huangxuan.me/js-module-7day/"
 ---
 ```

 The iframe will be automatically resized to adapt different form factors also the device orientation.
-A padding is left to imply user there has more content below, also ensure there is a area user can scrolled in mobile device seeing most of the keynote framework prevent the browser default scroll behavior.
+A padding is left to imply user that there has more content below, also to ensure that there is a area for user to scroll down in mobile device seeing most of the keynote framework prevent the browser default scroll behavior.

 ### SEO Title

-In the old version, site setting `title` is not only used for displayed in Home Page and Navbar, but also used to generate the `<title>` in HTML.
+Before V1.4, site setting `title` is not only used for displayed in Home Page and Navbar, but also used to generate the `<title>` in HTML.
 It's possible that you want the two things different.
 For me, my site-title is **“Hux Blog”** but I want the title shows in search engine is **“黄玄的博客 | Hux Blog”** which is multi-language.

 So, the SEO Title is introduced to solve this problem, you can set `SEOTitle` different from `title`, and it would be only used to generate HTML `<title>` and setting DuoShuo Sharing.